 Jean Dodds persists as “doctor” with apparent impunity, veterinary board tells TCR Dodds did not pay citation fine

-Update: On January 13, 2022, The Canine Review received a selection of the records we had requested un the California Public Records Act through the Veterinary Medical Board.
+Update: On January 13, 2022, The Canine Review received a selection of the records we had requested through the California Public Records Act.
 Among the documents requested were correspondences between Vet Board officials and Dodds/Hemopet.
-We’re publishing the documents in case someone can add more context, in which case, please get in touch with email@example.com.
+We’re publishing the documents in case someone can add more context, in which case, please get in touch with firstname.lastname@example.org.
 Documents are below.

 At 1:00 p.m.
 ET on Monday, January 10, 2022, a marketing email arrived from “Hemopet” (pictured below) the inexplicably tax-exempt entity founded by an individual whose veterinary board citation, cease and desist order, and all-around professional demise were more celebrated by more veterinarians than the end of emotional support animals.
 As seen below, Hemopet’s Jean Dodds even took the liberty of signing her name in the upper right corner of a dog portrait: “Dr. Dodds.”
 Beneath the portrait, there was a promotion for “Dr.” Dodds’s most notorious product, her $298 Nutriscan test (veterinarians often refer to it as “Nutriscam”).